Rui-Silva-code/CRUD-AUTHENTICATION---PHP-MYSQL/README.md

 ## Portuguese [README](README_PT.md)

 ## Overview
-Final project developed as part of a Web Development course, with the goal of demonstrating practical skills in back-end development using PHP and MySQL, as well as integration with the front-end.
+Project developed as part of a Web Development course, with the goal of demonstrating practical skills in back-end development using PHP and MySQL, as well as integration with the front-end.

 The project includes user authentication, CRUD operations, and a basic, organized structure following initial best practices.